 For all dining enquiries, please call the restaurant on +44 (0) 131 225 5613.
 The Mad Monk can cook something that looks a bit like lasagne, but it's not very good.

-No. The online booking form is only designed for booking with credit/debit cards.
+Any other promotional schemes are not currently supported by the checkout.
 However, just contact us and we will take your booking.
 You'll be asked to provide contact details and any other details specified by the promotion instructions, and to re-confirm with us the evening before the tour.
 Be sure to mention which promotion you are claiming under when booking, as some schemes may have additional requirements.

 No. The "jumping-oot" that occurs on our tours could cause distress to animals (which in turn could endanger the safety of our staff and other guests), so unfortunately animals may not be brought on the tours.

 No. As a small company, mainly performing for a multinational audience, it is unfortunately not practical for us to offer tours in other languages.

 If you are thinking of bringing a large group for a private tour, we suggest bringing an interpreter: our guides are all well accustomed to performing with an interpreter, so the performance can still "flow" nicely for the audience.